junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > go to LA concert, run into Crowley
 >

 The music festival is going to last a whole week, according to that gothic girl they met outside the field.
-They are there the third night, hardly missed anything good.
+They are there on the third night, and hardly missed anything good.
 The air is just heating up.
 Dean tells her they're all huge hard-core rock fans, driving all the way west to witness the whole thing.

-The girl lets them in after ten minutes of talk.
+The girl lets them in after ten minutes of talking.
 Dean can't say he's not pleased to know his grin and wink still work like a charm nowadays.

-The festival is host in a wide field outside the city, near the desert.
+The festival is hosted in a wild field outside the city, near the desert.
 Just an hour away from the city, it already feels like so far from the city that the entire human civilization is something they have to make an effort to remember existed in the world.
 They spend ages winding around the dark hills and canyons, heading into the noted canyon with springs, until the view suddenly widens after the one last turn in the hills.
-It's like the oasis in the wild desert, decorated with shadows of palm trees reaching as high as the moon, covered with millions of tiny little light spots, where each one is one human figure moving and shaking with the music rhythm.
-The ground shakes along with the music beats, and they can feel it before hear it.
+It's like an oasis in the wild desert, decorated with shadows of palm trees reaching as high as the moon, covered with millions of tiny little light spots, where each one is one human figure moving and shaking with the music rhythm.
+The ground shakes along with the music beats, and they can feel it before hearing it.

-Dean remembers seeing old TV news from Las Vegas music festival back when he was still a teenager who had all those adolescent wishlists and vain dreams, and thinking going to one of those festivals would be one's ultimate bucket list.
+Dean remembers seeing old TV news from the Las Vegas music festival back when he was still a teenager who had all those adolescent wishlists and vain dreams, and thinking going to one of those festivals would be one's ultimate bucket list.
 But he didn't ever bother mentioning it to Dad, 'cause he knew he'd never gonna take them there.
 He just stared at the TV screen, trying to imagine how it must feel to be onsite, but his imagination could only go so far.
 And now here he is, with Sam and Cas -- his brother and his best friend -- not to enjoy the time and music and all the craziness a rock festival has to offer, but to capture the Devil himself, as if their lives aren't messed enough. *Just great.*

 They move their way through the crowd toward the stage -- it's so much more difficult than they thought possible.
 The music has already started -- Dean suspects it has never stopped for a beat since three days ago -- which totally explains why the crowd never stopped moving and crushing with the music.
-They feel like as if trudging through knee-deep rain-coated land, each step plodding in the mud.
+They feel as if trudging through knee-deep rain-coated land, each step plodding in the mud.

 Dean leads the way, splitting the crowd before him and squeezing through, hoping Sam and Cas can stick together closely enough not to get lost.
 It would be a hell of a trouble to find lost ones in crowds like this -- too loud to hear, too bright to see, just blind and deaf --

-Which is of course what ends up happening.
+Which is, of course, what ends up happening.

 "Keep close!"
 He yells back, trying to turn his head back from time to time, but his voice is overwhelmed by the music and crowds so easily, and the space between all those audience is too tight even for breathing, let alone turning around.
 All he can see are the men and women wavering with the music rhythm.
 He has to just continue moving regardless.

-Until Dean finally reaches close enough to the stage and sees the side signs that stop anyone from moving any farther, which means the way to the back stage, he finally gets to take a full breath.
+Until Dean finally reaches close enough to the stage and sees the side signs that stop anyone from moving any farther, which means the way to the backstage, he finally gets to take a full breath.
 From this distance, he can see those so-called rock stars' faces when they are howling songs like "Heaven is too far away from me", "Devil is calling me to join", or something of that kind -- which, is a little difficult to tell if it's Lucifer that dipped his fingers in the song or just generally how people nowadays love to hear.
 Dean turns around, not finding the two familiar figures behind him.
 He shouts their names.

-But the only one answers him is -- "Hello, Squirrel."
+But the only one answering him is -- "Hello, Squirrel."

-"Crowley," Dean glares at the demon in elegant black suit, sipping his little colorful drink -- where did he get that little umbrella drink in the middle of nowhere?
+"Crowley," Dean glares at the demon in an elegant black suit, sipping his little colorful drink -- where the hell did he get that little umbrella drink in the middle of nowhere?

 "Didn't think to meet again so soon," Crowley smiles pretentiously, "but hello again.
 What are you doing here, busy losing Moose and your boyfriend?"

-Dean scans around, looking for the human giant that should stand out of the crowd but find nothing.
+Dean scans around, looking for his human giant brother who should stand out of the crowd, but finds nothing.
 He sighs.
-Not wanting to admit the defeat, he asks instead, "You see them?"
+Not wanting to admit his defeat, he asks instead, "You see them?"

 Crowley huffs, making a pretense of standing on his toes to search around, then shrugs.
 "Somewhere around here," he says carelessly.
 "You'll find them once trouble comes, you know, that rule with you Winchesters?
 Just look at the place where shit hit fans, you'd find them right under that fan.
 Which reminds me, why are you here again?
 I'd like to be careful not to step on anything."

 Dean rolls his eyes.
 "Look for Lucifer."
 He glares back at Crowley.
 "Why are *you* here?"

 "I can't just come here listening to some music?" the demon says grudgingly.
-"Some of the songs are actually good here, very suitable to Hell.
+"Some of the songs are actually good here, very suitable for Hell.
 I might consider borrowing some idea."

 "Uh-huh," Dean says with a straight face.
 "I don't buy it."

 "Fine," Crowley's shoulders slump a little, but he still maintains a forced cheerful smile.
-"I'm following Lucifer too.
+"I'm following Lucifer, too.
 My last lead says he's now possessing a poor bastard called Vince Vincente.
 Happy now?"

 Dean shrugs dismissively.
 "What do you know about him?"

-"Just some old-fashioned second-tier star like any out-dated Hollywood stars getting all lusty for attention after they're not young or beautiful or famous anymore," Crowley says nonchalantly.
+"Just some old-fashioned second-tier star like any outdated Hollywood stars getting all lusty for attention after they're not young or beautiful or famous anymore," Crowley says nonchalantly.

 "No, not the rock star, Lucifer!"
 Dean cuts him off.